Mason & Dixon: Two: America

 A brief opening featuring the Reverend's audience is followed by a lengthy episode centering once more on time and time-keeping devices.
 Dixon reveals that before their departure from England he was given a chronometer watch by Emerson, the major feature of which is the perpetual motion of its inner workings and the consequent lack of need to wind it.
 The peculiarities of the watch lead to discussions on Newton's Principia and the laws of motion.
-Charged with preserving the timepiece by Emerson, Dixon is dismayed when it is swallowed whole by the obsessed R.C., a surveyor linked to a tangent on Mason & Dixon's line.
+Charged with preserving the timepiece by Emerson, Dixon is dismayed when it is swallowed whole by the obsessed R.C., a surveyor linked to a tangent on Mason and Dixon's line.
 Emerson, informed of the news via a letter which Mason suggests may release Dixon from his obligations, celebrates wildly.